 - Only one animal can be offered for premium auction per youth.
 If an exhibitor is selected Champion or Reserve in one species, the exhibitor will not be eligible for Ch. or Res. in any other species.
 If an exhibitor has class winners in another species, those class winners will be excused from the championship drive.
 All Grand and Reserve Champions in each species must be offered in the premium auction.
-All animals not in the premium auction and disqualified must be removed from the fairgrounds by noon, Friday, August 3, 2018.
+All animals not in the premium auction and disqualified must be removed from the fairgrounds by noon, Friday, August 9, 2019.

 - Premium auction commission will be 5.0 % of selling price to cover show expenses and premium awards.
-The premium auction will start at 7:00 P.M., Friday, August 3, 2018 .
+The premium auction will start at 7:00 P.M., Friday, August 9, 2019.
 Checks will be mailed after all money is collected.
 All premium auctions are final that night and the final bid is what is recorded by the bookkeeper.
 No add on amounts will be allowed during the premium auction.
 Add-ons will be paid to the treasurer at the livestock office immediately after the sale and will not be recognized or listed in the newspaper.

 - Questions on rules will be referred to the rules committee and their decision is final.
 A protest must be made prior to show.
-Protesters must pay a $100 non refundable fee.
+Protesters must pay a $100 non-refundable fee.

-- Showmanship will be on Wednesday, August 3, 2018 at 5:00 P.M.
+- Showmanship will be on Wednesday, August 7, 2019 at 5:00 P.M.
 Order of showmanship: Steers including Feeder Calves, Lambs, Goats and Hogs.
 The order of showmanship will be oldest to youngest, by the age of the exhibitors.
-First Year Best Fitted is for juniors only, 9-13 years old and they will not be eligible for Supreme Showmanship and may only participate and/or win one time as a first year showman.
+First Year Best Fitted is for juniors only, 9-13 years old and they will not be eligible for Supreme Showmanship and may only participate and/or win one time as a first-year showman.
 An exhibitor may only show one animal per species and may win only in one specie division.
 The top 3 showmen (Sr., Int. & Jr.) in each species will be brought back for the Supreme Showman round robin.
 The order of round robin will be Senior, followed by Intermediate and then Junior.
 This award is given in memory of W.B.
 “Bert” Collins.

-Age determined as of January 1, 2018
+Age determined as of January 1, 2019

 |Senior (14 years and over)||Intermediate (12-13)||Junior (9-11)|

-1st year (Must be 13 and under as of 1/1/18) First year exhibitors can only win in one species.
+1st year (Must be 13 and under as of 1/1/19) First year exhibitors can only win in one species.

-Novice (ages 2 – 8) Showmanship Show on Friday, August 3, 2018 for lambs, goats & hogs will start with hogs at 9:00am followed by lambs, goats and then cattle (feeder calves, steers or heifers).
+Novice (ages 2 – 8) Showmanship Show on Friday, August 9, 2019 for lambs, goats & hogs will start with hogs at 9:00 a.m. followed by lambs, goats and then cattle (feeder calves, steers or heifers).
 No premium money.
-Must be 5 – 8 (1/1/18) to show cattle projects and must be accompanied by an adult.
+Must be 5 – 8 (1/1/19) to show cattle projects and must be accompanied by an adult.

 - Exhibitors meeting will follow the novice show.
 Awards for rate of gain, record books, etc. will be distributed at this meeting.